Martin Taupau: 2023

 On 21 January, it was announced that Taupau had signed for Brisbane ahead of the 2023 NRL season.
 He made his club debut in round 1 against the Penrith Panthers in a 13 - 12 win.
 He played in the first 17 games of the season for the Brisbane side.
 On 5 July, it was announced that Taupau had resigned with Brisbane outfit for the 2024 season.
 Against South Sydney, Taupau was sin binned for a dangerous knee lift.He was given a three-match ban for it.

 Taupau played a total of 20 games for Brisbane in the 2023 NRL season but did not feature in the clubs finals campaign nor the 2023 NRL Grand Final loss against Penrith.

 2024

 Taupau played 13 games for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.
 On 4 November, the Brisbane outfit announced that Taupau had re-signed a one year extension with the club.

 2025

 On 17 May, it was announced that Taupau would be released from the remainder of his Brisbane contract after he had liked a post from former player Elijah Taylor that criticised the coaching techniques of Brisbane coach Michael Maguire.
+Brisbane would go on to win the premiership in 2025 defeating Melbourne in the grand final.
+Taupau later spoke of the sacking saying that he tried to reach out to Maguire by shaking his hand and apologising but Maguire rejected this from Taupau.
+Taupau then went on to say that he did not join the Brisbane club for the after party following their premiership victory due to the incident.